 TGm editor: change the following two paragraphs starting from pp.ll 2784.46 as follows:

 The AP may send an unsolicited group addressed or individually addressed Channel Usage Response frame to the STAs that have requested (#3311)channel usage information if the corresponding (#3311)channel usage information needs to be updated.
 The Country element shall be included in the unsolicited and/or group addressed Channel Usage Response frame.
 The AP may include the Power Constraint information and EDCA Parameter in the Channel Usage Response frame.
 The values of the fields in the Power Constraint and EDCA Parameter Set elements included in the Channel Usage Response frame shall be the same values of the fields in the Power Constraint and EDCA Parameter Set elements that are transmitted by the AP.
+If a Transmit Power Envelope element is included in the Channel Usage Response frame, the AP sets the Maximum Transmit Power Interpretation field to a value indicating a local power constraint (i.e., 0 or 1) and chooses a single set of values for the Maximum Transmit Power fields for the channel(s) specified in the Channel Usage elements.(#7001)

 Upon receipt of a Channel Usage element in the Probe Response or Channel Usage Response frame, the receiving STA may use the following: